noweh/noweh/README.md

 I am [Julien SCHMITT](https://twitter.com/NowehJS), Lead Backend Engineer from France.

-With over 15 years of experience in Information Technology, I have honed my skills in Back-end development (PHP7/8, Symfony and Laravel Frameworks, Node.js), REST architecture, and data processing (Redis, Varnish, ElasticSearch, RabbitMQ).
-My passion for programming and web technologies drives me to stay up-to-date with the latest trends, always seeking to improve my craft.
+With 15+ years of experience in Information Technology, I’ve developed strong skills in back-end development (PHP 7/8, Symfony, Laravel, Node.js), REST APIs, and high-performance data processing (Redis, Varnish, Elasticsearch, RabbitMQ).

-I enjoy working on innovative projects, both individually and as part of a team, and I take pride in creating solutions that solve real-world problems.
+I’m passionate about software engineering and web technologies, always exploring new ideas and tools to stay sharp and evolve with the field.

+Beyond code, I love sharing knowledge—mentoring, helping teams grow, and fostering environments where tech excellence meets continuous learning.
+Because in the end, investing in people is just as crucial as investing in tech.

 Feel free to explore my [Repositories](https://github.com/noweh?tab=repositories) to see some of my recent work, including open-source contributions and personal projects.